 2. Giving preference to EQ

-There’s no denying the fact that it’s harder to find a guy who knows how to deal with emotional situations in the work than a technical expert.
-We don’t imply that you go overboard with hiring a nice guy if he is incompetent for the job.
-Set a minimum threshold for experience and the know-how of the work under which you won’t budge even if he was awarded the world’s nicest guy.
+There's no denying that it's harder to find a guy who knows how to deal with emotional situations in work than a technical expert.
+We don't imply that you go overboard with hiring a nice guy if he is incompetent for the job.
+Set a minimum threshold for experience and the know-how of the work under which you won't budge even if he was awarded the world's nicest guy.

 3. Make Your Employees More Involved